 ENVIRONMENTAL IMPACT ASSESSMENT (EIA)

-11 During the Scottish Government call-in of the application, the DPEA screened the proposal and found that an EIA was not required, and this position is accepted by the Council.
+During the Scottish Government call-in of the Phase 2 application, the DPEA screened the overall site and found that an EIA was not required.
+This position continues to be accepted by the Council.

 PRE-APPLICATION PROCESS